 In my writing I’m interested in how the idioms of rational inquiry—science, philosophy, journalism—can be turned back on themselves to create useful uncertainty and to ask how we know what we know.
 I like the way that familiar habits of thinking can transform into something more optimistic, even when ‘what we know’ seems grim or inescapable.

 Talking to people, especially to other artists, is an important part of my practice.
 I post my conversations with artists at my blog Articiple.

-These lines by science writer Dennis Overbye about the Big Bang are a template for what I hope to realize through art:
+These lines by science writer Dennis Overbye are a template for what I believe about creative work:

 Our eyes are time machines.